john-cd/rust_howto/src/categories/algorithms/randomness.md

 [![rand][rand-badge]][rand]  [![cat-science][cat-science-badge]][cat-science]

-Generates {{i:random numbers}} with help of the {{i:random-number generator}} [`rand::Rng`][rand::Rng].
+Generates {{i:random numbers}} with help of the {{i:random-number generator}} [`{{i:rand::Rng}}`][rand::Rng].
 Each thread has an initialized generator.
 Integers are uniformly distributed over the range of the type, and floating point numbers are uniformly distributed from 0 up to but not including 1.

 ```rust,editable
 {{#include ../../../deps/tests/rand.rs}}